 One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.17% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Dallas is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small borough, Dallas doesn't have a public transportation system that people use for their commute.

 The per capita income in Dallas in 2022 was $43,481, which is wealthy relative to Pennsylvania, and upper middle income relative to the rest of the US.
 This equates to an annual income of $173,924 for a family of four.
 However, Dallas contains both very wealthy and poor people as well.